 There are basically three kinds of carbs — starch, fiber, and sugar — and not all are created equal.
 Most carbohydrates occur naturally in plant-based foods, for example vegetables and grains, but carbs are also added to many processed foods in the form of sugar or starch.
 So what’s the best way to decide which ones are OK to eat?

+What are simple carbs?
 Sometimes carbs are classified as either simple or complex.
 Simple carbohydrates are sugars (for example, fructose and glucose) and are so called because they have simple chemical structures that your body can quickly turn into fuel, leading to a rapid rise in blood sugar when you eat them.

+What are complex carbs?
 As their name implies, complex carbohydrates have a more complex chemical structure and so take longer to digest.
 This leads to a slower, sustained rise in blood sugar.
 Complex carbs are commonly found in whole plant foods, including:

 But simply dividing carbs into simple or complex doesn’t really provide enough information about which ones are better or how they will affect your blood sugar.
 Technically, complex carbohydrates are any kind of starch, which would include many processed foods such as white bread, cookies, pastries and cakes, and a variety of other foods considered unhealthy, like white potatoes and rice.